David Fawcett PhD, LCSW

 • Unhealthy, maladaptive

-• Inappropriate, in violation of their values
+• Inappropriate, in violation of our values

 • Inappropriate, in violation of other people’s boundaries